 - Persona 5: When your team is faced with cyberterrorists threatening them to reveal their identities as Anti-Hero criminals, Book Dumb party member Ryuji starts imagining how girls are going to fall over themselves for him once they realize he's a Phantom Thief.

-- In Quest for Glory IV, the Paladin refuses to break open a cabinet with a couple of healing potions in it.
-But the cabinet is located in a temple dedicated to evil and the Paladin would burn it down in a second once he's convinced he has no more use for it.
+- In Quest for Glory IV, the Paladin refuses to break open a cabinet with a couple of healing potions in it even though the cabinet is located in a temple dedicated to evil and the Paladin would burn it down in a second once he's convinced he has no more use for it.
 The narrator does a Lampshade Hanging of this.

 - Inverted in Senran Kagura: Estival Versus.
 Homura and her teammates are mocked several times for worrying about keeping their mundane jobs instead of devoting every second they have to training.
 However, the Crimson Squad is technically in exile, meaning no school to back them, and none of them have families or an inheritance.
 It's repeatedly shown they're barely making rent and often go hungry, and the people mocking them usually know this.
 So while their priorities are skewed from the view of their In-Universe peers, to the player, their behavior is completely justified.

-- Played around with Shiki, how many shinobi did you saw chatting with a cellphone during a battle?
+- Played around with Shiki, how many shinobi have you seen chatting on a cellphone during a battle?
 Her excuse is that she's doing it deliberately.
 Shinobi are trained to uphold traditionalism and honor, and her not giving her opponent her full attention is an insult, and getting angry makes her opponents sloppy.
-It's remarkable how many otherwise level-headed characters fall for this hook, line and sinker.
+It's remarkable how many otherwise level-headed characters fall for this trick hook, line and sinker.

 - Sonic Forces: The Episode Shadow prequel DLC reveals that the entire reason why Infinite willingly let Dr. Eggman perform experiments on him with the Phantom Ruby so he could use its power to become a borderline Omnicidal Reality Warper and help Eggman take over 99% of the planet is pretty much entirely because Shadow had the audacity to call him "weak" after defeating him in a Curb-Stomp Battle...

-- In Super Danganronpa 2, during the investigation of the first murder, Gundham decides to find a way under the floorboards to retrieve his Hell Hound earring, which had fallen in a crack in the floor during the party.
+- In Danganronpa 2: Goodbye Despair, during the investigation of the first murder, Gundham decides to find a way under the floorboards to retrieve his Hell Hound earring, which had fallen in a crack in the floor during the party.
 Interestingly enough, the fact that he managed to get under the floorboards ends up revealing several vital clues as to how the killer murdered the victim.

 - Some What the Hell, Player? messages can call a player out on their own skewed priorities.
 Take this doozy from TimeSplitters: Future Perfect:"Cortez, you're humanity's last hope for survival AND YOU'RE PLAYING A SLOT MACHINE!"